lexilash/lexilash.github.io/README.md

 ### For the ongoing development and enhancement of Maize-Maze, the following additions are proposed:

--Introduction of new enemy types
+- Introduction of new enemy types
--Development of a game prologue to set the stage -Implementation of a detailed player model
+- Development of a game prologue to set the stage
+- Implementation of a detailed player model
--Creation of a leaderboard to foster competitive play This project report reflects the current status and future trajectory of the Maize-Maze game, highlighting the technical skills employed and the innovative features introduced.
+- Creation of a leaderboard to foster competitive play This project report reflects the current status and future trajectory of the Maize-Maze game, highlighting the technical skills employed and the innovative features introduced.
 Further developments and improvements are anticipated as the project progresses.